Mindwerks/worldengine/README.md

 ```
 git clone or download the code

-# before using lands: if you plan to change the code
+# before using worldengine: if you plan to change the code
 python setup.py develop

-# before using lands: if you want just to install lands
+# before using worldengine: if you want just to install worldengine
 # on unix-ish system you could have to prepend sudo
 python setup.py install
 ```

 ### _On Windows_

-Executable file is available under [releases](https://github.com/Mindwerks/lands/releases)
+Executable file is available under [releases](https://github.com/Mindwerks/worldengine/releases)

-Note: you need also a copy of the lands src directory in the same folder as the exe.
+Note: you need also a copy of the worldengine src directory in the same folder as the exe.

-If you want to build Lands on Windows you can read these [instructions](https://github.com/Mindwerks/lands/wiki/Lands-on-Windows).
+If you want to build Worldengine on Windows you can read these [instructions](https://github.com/Mindwerks/worldengine/wiki/Lands-on-Windows).

 Note: the problem could crash after generating the files, it is a known problem but you should have anyway your nice maps generated!
 We are working on a fix for that